WaniaKhance/Machine-Learning-for-Scalable-Electrical-Model-Free-Voltage-Calculation/README.md

 ## Data Privacy

 This project involves proprietary data from a corporate partner.
-Out of respect for the organization's confidentiality and intellectual property rights, the specific dataset used in this analysis cannot be publicly shared
+Out of respect for the organization's confidentiality and intellectual property rights, the specific dataset used in this analysis cannot be publicly shared.

 ## Features